Jozef Božetech Klemens: Life and work

-After 1839, Klemens also worked as a teacher at a girls' school operated by Amerling, where he experimented with the educational techniques of Jan Amos Komenský (known as "Comenius").
+After 1839, Klemens also worked as a teacher at a girls' school operated by Amerling, where he experimented with the educational techniques of John Amos Comenius.
 In 1842, Amerling introduced him to Daguerrotypes in the chemical laboratory at the school.
-Shortly after, he opened a small photography studio called "Světloobrazárna" (The Light Gallery), in the school's garden.
+Shortly after, he opened a small photography studio called "Světloobrazárna" (lit. 'light gallery'), in the school's garden.
 It was only the second such studio in Prague, but financial difficulties forced its closure after a year.

 In 1843, Klemens returned to Slovakia, where he devoted himself to geological explorations for coal in Orava and Šariš.
 He also worked with "Tatrín", a Slovak cultural organization, where he painted the portraits of many notable Slovak nationalists.
 From 1847 to 1848, he was back in Prague, auditing lectures on medicine at the University of Prague and chemistry at the Technical University.
 After Amerling's school was ordered closed for its nationalistic tendencies, Klemens attempted to create his own industrial school, but was thwarted by the chaos resulting from the Revolutions of 1848.

 He completed his studies in 1849 and went back to his hometown, using his wife's dowry to establish a workshop for manufacturing zinc oxide with equipment he had designed himself.
 Once again, his enterprise ended in financial failure and he found work painting altarpieces.
 He briefly considered emigrating to Russia, but accepted an offer to teach at the Belgrade Lyceum (now the University of Belgrade).
 However, he stayed for only a short time, claiming that the climate was bad for his family's health.

 Returning to Prague, Klemens obtained a secondary school teaching certificate and was qualified to teach chemistry, physics and German grammar.
 In 1856, he won a competitive exam to teach drawing at the Gymnasium in Žilina and remained there until the school was closed in 1863.
-He then became a Professor of natural sciences and drawing at the Catholic high school in Banská Bystrica.
+He then became a professor of natural sciences and drawing at the Catholic high school in Banská Bystrica.
 He retired in 1878.

 In his last years, Klemens suffered from kidney stones.
 He went to Vienna, seeking surgical relief, but died after the operation.